Skip to main content

 4. Failed

-Description: Jobs that failed too many times and won't be retried.
+Description: Jobs that will not be retried.

 How jobs get here:

-• Retried deliveryAttempts times (default: 10)
+• All deliveryAttempts exhausted (default: 10) with retriable errors

 What happens: